Death, Taxes and Software Estimations

 How long will it take to develop our mobile app, and what will it cost?

 First, I get it.
 I understand why your company is asking for the estimate up front.
-I would too.
-And it means you are interested in teaming up with us to bring your app to life.
-That makes me happy.
+And it means you are interested in teaming up with us to bring your application to life.

 Attendees were given an exercise to complete in small groups.